 As it also happened in Savannah, the St. Augustine population also suffered a yellow fever epidemic.
-If you’re familiar with the topic, you’ll know that epidemics appear to be a commonality between haunted places.
+If you’re familiar with the topic, you’ll know that epidemics appear to be common between haunted places.

 Additionally, pirates, conquistadors, and soldiers with not the best intentions have been part of St. Augustine’s history since 1565, bringing death with them.

 If you’re looking for some of the spookiest places in the city, the Old Jail, Castillo San Marcos, and the Spanish Military Hospital, which you can read more about it here, are some of the places with the most reported appearances.

 The city of New Orleans, with its Creole culture, should be in a category on its own.
 Here you don’t have to dig deep to find a place that’s haunted.
 From hotels to restaurants to the city’s sidewalks, paranormal and hair-raising encounters have been widely documented.

 The practice of Voodoo and Vampirism also cast a mystic cloak over the city and deciphering here what’s real and what’s not might not be as easy as you think.
 Countless stories have inspired several movies, series, music, and it doesn’t matter what you believe in; the artistic legacy of the paranormal is unquestionable.

 During October and Halloween, there are many things to do in NOLA, but the focus is on the many LGBTQ events that range from black-tie events to dance parties.

 Key West, Florida